-How to Get a Divorce – Part 1
+How to File for Divorce – Part 1

-This article provides a brief overview of some of the common processes available.
+This article provides a brief overview of some of the common processes available to file for divorce.
 Several factors may weigh in on your decision of how to proceed, including, but not limited to: where you are emotionally, your comfort level with understanding your family finances, and whether custody is contested (to name a few).
 First and foremost, you should speak to an attorney for an initial consultation.
 Many attorneys, including those at my firm, offer free consultations so you have nothing to lose.
 The following information is not meant to be legal advice and is for informational purposes only.